Hussein-L-AlMadhachi/Active-Installer/README.md

-# Active source code installer
+# Active installer
 ##### Active installer 2021 version 0.1.2

 ![The Active installer](https://raw.githubusercontent.com/Hussein-L-AlMadhachi/Active-Installer/main/ACTIVE.png)

-Active installer is souce code installer for compiling and installing source code with the ability to write scripts that runs when a specified operating systems or distribution exist, or when a particular hardware device or software exist on the users computers. this project aim to make an automated installation possible for Linux and also other open source operating systems
+Active installer is an installer for compiling and installing source code and binaries with the ability to write scripts that runs when a specified operating systems or distribution exist, or when a particular hardware device or software exist on the users computers. this project aim to make an automated installation possible for Linux and also and few other operating systems

 ---